pyeve/eve/docs/config.rst

 ``nullable``                    If ``True`` the field value can be set to
                                 ``None``.

+``default``                     The default value for the field.
+When serving
+                                POST (create) requests, missing fields will be assigned the configured default values.
 =============================== ==============================================

 Schema syntax is based on Cerberus_ and yes, it can be extended.
 In fact, Eve